 9.6.27.2 Control Response MCS Negotiation Request frame format

-The MCS Difference field is 1 octet and is set to an unsigned value that represents the MCS difference between the index of the primary MCS and the index of the MCS that is preferred for use by the STA to transmit control response frame as described in 10.6.6.5.6 (Control response MCS negotiation(11ah)) .
+The MCS Difference field is 1 octet and is set to an unsigned value that represents the nominal minimum difference between the MCS Reference Index value of the primary MCS and the MCS Reference Index value of the MCS that is preferred for use by the STA to transmit control response frames as described in 10.6.6.5.6 (Control response MCS negotiation(11ah)) and 10.6.6.5.3 (Control response frame MCS computation).

+NOTE - The value is a nominal minimum difference because for some values of primary MCS, there is no MCS with a lower MCS Reference Index value that satisfies the minimum difference condition.

 TGmd editor: within TGmd D3.2, in 10.6.6.5.3 Control response frame MCS computation, change the text as shown: